MicahElliott/captain/README.md

 Then you should add `.capt/local.sh` to your `.gitignore` file.

+## Settings

+You can fine-tune Captain’s behavior with several environment variables.

+- `CAPT_VERBOSE` :: Set to `1` to enable debug mode
+- `CAPT_DISABLE` :: Set to `1` to bypass captain doing anything
+- `CAPT_MAIN_BRANCH` :: Useful for running in CI since default will be feature branch
+- `CAPT_FILE` :: Team-shared control file containing global hooks/triggers
+- `CAPT_LOCALFILE` :: User-local personal control file each dev may have (not in version control)
+- `CAPT_HOOKSDIR` :: Defaults to `.capt/hooks`, for pointing `git` to
+- `CAPT_SCRIPTSDIR` :: Defaults to `.capt/scripts`, for storing team-shared triggers

+There are also arrrgs you can utilize from your control files:

+- `CAPT_FILES_CHANGED` :: Array of files changed on branch
+- `GIT_ARG1` :: First arg git sends to hook
+- `GIT_ARG2` :: Second arg git sends to hook
+- `GIT_ARG3` :: Third arg git sends to hook

 ## Sample Run

 Rather than a live demo, here's an example of a `pre-commit` run (doesn't